Who we are

 Trained in England as a fine-art painter and fine woodworker, Guy has deep connections within the world of artisanal craftsmanship, and has for many years operated a small business specializing fine furniture and bespoke carpentry.

-Crys Yin is an artist based in New York.
-She makes paintings, drawings and sculptures, and has exhibited both nationally and internationally.
-Yin began working with ArtBuilt in 2021 as a Community Outreach Coordinator and officially joined the team in 2023 as a Strategic Projects and Community Specialist.
+Crys is a New York–based artist whose practice spans painting, drawing, and sculpture.
+She began working with ArtBuilt in 2021 as a Community Outreach Coordinator and officially joined the team in 2023 as a Strategic Projects and Community Specialist.
 She has a longstanding connection to ArtBuilt’s homebase in Sunset Park, Brooklyn – as a resident, a studio tenant, and a community organizer with South Brooklyn Mutual Aid.
-Yin also assists in the ArtBuilt Brooklyn studios operations, including admin and design.
+Crys assists with public programming initiatives, supports artist and community engagement, and fosters tenant relations at ArtBuilt Brooklyn.
+She also contributes to studio operations, providing support in both administrative and design capacities.

 Our Beloved Partners